tapegram/blog/blog/on_retros/README.md

 # On Retros

 ## Intro
 I can't think of a more pretentious name for a blog post than this.
-It's honestly kind of embarassing.
-Actually, writing any thoughts online is embarassing but it's a helpful exercise (I hope!).
+It's honestly kind of embarrassing.
+Actually, writing any thoughts online is embarrassing but it's a helpful exercise (I hope!).

 Anyway, this is another opinion and personal experience heavy post about one of my favorite topics: Sprint Retrospectives.
 The longer I operate as a self-styled "software engineer," the more and more I am convinced that the structure and processes of an organization and the teams that write the software are inextricably tied to the resulting code and success of the product.
 There is a long-winded and rambling talk I've given attempting to appraise this at a high level [on youtube](https://www.youtube.com/watch?v=nEGIfvxK8Uo) in case you have entirely too much free time.